SpacehuhnTech/wifiduck.com/index.md

   </a>
 </p>

-A custom designed development board which comes preflashed with this software by Travis Lin.
+A custom designed development board which comes preflashed with the WiFi Duck firmware by Travis Lin.